Trump administration to deploy Border Patrol to sanctuary cities to help ICE catch illegal immigrants

 The Trump administration is deploying border patrol agents to sanctuary jurisdictions across the U.S. to help Immigration and Customs Enforcement (ICE) track down and detain illegal immigrants freed by left-wing cities and states.

 The New York Times reported Friday the administration is sending 100 specially trained officers to work with ICE from February to May.
-Among the agents are members of an elite unit known as BORTAC -- which the Times describes as the SWAT team of the U.S. Customs and Border Protection (CBP)
+Among the agents are members of an elite unit known as BORTAC -- which the Times describes as the SWAT team of the U.S. Customs and Border Protection (CBP).

 Such agents have gear like stun grenades and typically conduct high-risk operations targeting individuals known to be violent and those with significant criminal records, the Times reported.
 ICE primarily focuses on illegal immigrants with criminal records, but will not rule out detaining others as “collateral” arrests.